 Lawrence man arrested after crash into NH home

-Jan.
-27—PELHAM — A 20-year-old Lawrence man is facing charges after a Monday night crash into a home on Old Gage Hill Road, police said in a public statement.
+Feb.
+3—PELHAM — A 20-year-old Lawrence man is facing charges after crashing into a home on Old Gage Hill Road, police said in a public statement last Monday.

 Authorities responded at 8:32 p.m. and arrested Erick Alfonso, charging him with reckless operation and six counts of criminal mischief, records show.